 Similarly, strategies that rely on maximizing distinctiveness—considering how items are different in the context of similarity—can help LTM retention.
 For example, if individuals considered how apples, oranges, bananas, and avocados are different, then the information is better remembered.
-Distinctiveness helps because of the increased focus on meaning, thereby attaining a deeper encoding of the material, which helps protect the information from interference (i.e., becoming inaccessible in LTM).
+Distinctiveness is helpful because the retrieval cue is associated with fewer potential memory traces.